maymai/an-adventurer-like-you/README.md

 # an-adventurer-like-you
-This are random Python scripts
+This are random Python scripts\n
 Mostly tutorials or challenges